sea-bass/RoboND-DeepRL-Project/README.md

 | Experience buffer size | 5000 |
 | Mini-batch size    | 16    |

-The agent uses a discount factor is 0.95, meaning the estimated value is halved in approximately 13.5 steps.The agent explores using an epsilon-greedy approach, meaning it selects a random action with an initial probability of 0.9, which decays to a minimum of 0.05 after 200 training episodes.
+The agent uses a discount factor of 0.95, meaning the estimated value is halved in approximately 13.5 steps.The agent explores using an epsilon-greedy approach, meaning it selects a random action with an initial probability of 0.9, which decays to a minimum of 0.05 after 200 training episodes.

 | Agent parameter    | Value |
 |--------------------|-------|